TheLartians/Expresso/README.md

 # Expresso/PyCAS

 ## Expresso
 A c++11 symbolic expression manipulation library with wrappers for python 2.7.
-It it mainly based on expression rewriting.
+It it based on pattern matching and expression rewriting.

 ### Installation
 Installing the latest realease of Expresso can be done by cloning directly from the repository: